 This work is organized as follows.
 In Sec.~\ref{sec:theory}, we summarize the main aspects of the stellar structure equations for charged compact stars.
-Moreover, the EoSs considered in the description of the hybrid NS are reviewed.
-In Sec.~\ref{sec:res}, we present our results for the structural properties of the charged compact stars and a comparison with the neutral case is done.
-The twin star solutions are presented for distinct values of the electric charge and different treatments of the phase transition.
-Finally, in Sec.~\ref{Conclusion} we summarize our main results and conclusions.
+Moreover, the EoSs considered in the description of the hybrid NS will be reviewed.
+In Sec.~\ref{sec:res}, we present our results for the structural properties of the charged compact stars and a comparison with the neutral case will be performed.
+The twin star solutions will be presented for distinct values of the electric charge and different treatments of the phase transition.
+Finally, in Sec.~\ref{Conclusion} we will summarize our main results and conclusions.